 About This Statistic

 This statistic shows the global smartphone market share held by Nokia each quarter from 2007 to 2013.
 In the third quarter of 2007, Nokia's market share was 48.7 percent.
-By the third quarter of 2012 the company's market share had slipped to just 3.5 percent.
+By the second quarter of 2013 the company's market share had slipped to just 3.1 percent.